Transform your living space with lighting that works with your body, not against it

 Do I need new fixtures?

-No. Most smart bulbs fit standard sockets like A19 and BR30.
+No. Most smart bulbs fit standard sockets like A19 (standard lamp) and BR30 (recessed can).
+Just screw them in.

-Final Thoughts: Building a Smarter, More Restful Home
+🌟 Final Thoughts: Building a Smarter, More Restful Home {#final}

 Smart lighting isn’t just about convenience.